 Just before we made it to Bussalp, I turned around and took in the magnificent hill we were descending.
 Cowbells were ringing and the golden hour was upon us.
 The cattle farmers were tucked away in their cabins, which were dwarfed by the mountains.

 We finally reached Bussalp, but instead of celebrating with a bus journey back to Grindelwald, we were several hours too late.
-We were that tired we even considered ‘borrowing’ a few of the scooters for rent outside the bus station but decided that we were indeed good people and would walk the 2-hour journey back to Grindelwald despite our tired legs.
+We were so tired we even considered ‘borrowing’ a few of the scooters for rent outside the bus station but decided that we were indeed good people and would walk the 2-hour journey back to Grindelwald despite our tired legs.

 BUSSALP TO GRINDELWALD